RheaMimiCarillo/reading-notes/301/class-01.md

 **1. What is "props" short for?**

-"Props" is short for: *properties*.
+"Props" is short for: *properties* and is a keyword in React.

 **2. How are props used in React?**

 Props are used to send data between components in React from parent to children.

 **3. What is the flow of props?**

+Props can only be passed from parent to children in React.

 ## Bookmark and Review